It’s been two years so, time for an update.

-Current Gig: Sr. Mgr Program Technologies at SOI, college student
+Current Gig: Director, Program Technologies at SOI, college student

 One word that best describes how you work: Dedicated

 What’s your best time-saving shortcut/life hack?
-Delegate the task to someone else… Kidding aside, it’s not a time-saving shortcut but I find myself using a basic writing method as my overall approach to work.
+I find myself using a basic writing method as my overall approach to work.
 I’ll work from a brainstorm>outline>rough draft>x number drafts>final.
 I find ways to apply this to anything (not just writing).
 It’s the first step, the brainstorm, that I really enjoy.
 Just getting the initial idea written/sketched/drawn/typed is quite the accomplishment for me.
 Once that happens, the rest comes easy.

 What’s your favorite to-do list manager?
 I keep my to-do list with Evernote.
-Each week I start a new note with one column each for home, work, and school.
+Each week I start a new note, each for home, work, and school.
 Then one row for each day of the week.
-In each cell I add the checkboxes with to-do items for each day, in each of the three aspects (home, work, school).
+In each cell I add the checkboxes with tasks for each day.
 This works for me for many reasons but mainly because 1) it’s easy to move tasks between days during the week, if needed and, 2) I like planning a week at a time.
 I also rely on the Reminders and Notes apps (iOS).

 Besides your phone and computer, what gadget can’t you live without and why?
 I can never limit this to just one gadget.
-My Kindle Paperwhite has become very important.
-I’m fueled by anything (coffee, tea) that comes from my Zojirushi coffee maker and Zojirushi water boiler (both from the Zutto line).
+My Kindle Paperwhite is very important.
 I also rely heavily on my Mophie Powerstation Plus and Jackery Giant+ while traveling.
-I currently photograph with a Fujifilm X20 and a XT1.
+I currently photograph with a Fujifilm X100T and a XT1.

 What everyday thing are you better at than everyone else?
 What’s your secret?
 I’m still working to figure this out.
 I pride myself in being a very quick learner.
 I really enjoy learning from others but, my impatience has a tendency to get in the way of that.
 Something I continually work on.

 What do you listen to while you work?
 Podcasts.
 A lot of them.
 A lot.
 So many that I’m always behind.
 If I’m not in the mood for podcasts, I’ll listen to a pop, alternative, or classic rock internet radio station.
 If I really need to focus, I find that I work best in complete silence.
-On occasion I’ll wear noise-canceling headphones while I work.
+On occasion I’ll keep a k-pop playlist going in the background, just for fun.

 What are you currently reading?
 I’m one of those who has a lot of books going at once, which is why I love my Kindle.
 Instead of having physical books scattered around the house I now have them all on one place.
 And, it’s much easier for me to jump between books.
 I always have at least one fiction and one non-fiction book going at all times.
-Currently, I’m working through Xiaolu Guo’s I Am China and Andrew Solomon’s The Noonday Demon.
 I have a long list of “to read” books that I will never, ever get through (which is good).
 There are so many great books out there!
 I’m also reading a few technical manuals and white papers (work) and my textbook (school).
-I read (recreationally) in spurts so, depending on what’s going on in my life, I can finish books in just a few days or take as long as a few months.
+I read in spurts so, depending on what’s going on in my life, I can finish books in just a few days or take as long as a few months.

 Are you more of an introvert or an extrovert?
 Introvert to the core.
 I’m a living, breathing introvert cliché.